 While some projects have a very comprehensive risk management tool in place as it acquires rights, others have not, e.g., when the rights are transacted directly between the creator and the end-user with the project only providing some basic infrastructure.
-Some organisations seem to take a very liberal approach to not interfering with the torrents the users are sharing and only blocking very recent movies (especially pornography) as this seem to be the riskiest types of content to be uploaded without prior permission from the copyright holders.
+Some organisations seem to take a very liberal approach to not interfering with the torrents the users are sharing and only blocking very recent content (movies, especially pornography) as these seem to be the riskiest types of content to be uploaded without prior permission from the copyright holders.

 Risk management approaches need to be developed in the form of ready-made toolkits, and risk management training is required not only for the staff of organisations managing IPR but also to users performing clearance procedures.
 The SCA IPR toolkit (Korn, 2009) addresses such concerns.
+It is necessary to properly document the clearance process so